 The rationale behind these practices is by limiting exposure to a smaller, more exclusive group of potential buyers, agents and brokerages believe they can secure a faster sale.
 This may also be appealing to sellers who value privacy.

-The National Association of Realtors (NAR) has established a comprehensive code of ethics that governs the conduct of real estate professionals.
-Article 1 of this code states that realtors should "promote and protect the interests of their clients above all else.”
+The National Association of REALTORS® (NAR) has established a comprehensive code of ethics that governs the conduct of real estate professionals.
+Article 1 of this code states that real estate agentshould "promote and protect the interests of their clients above all else.”
 This article serves as the cornerstone of ethical behavior in the industry and raises critical questions about the practice of pocket listings and internal office listings.

 The central dilemma surrounding pocket listings and internal office listings lies in the perceived conflict of interest.
 Proponents argue that these practices can benefit clients by preserving their privacy.
 By avoiding the MLS, they may eliminate a prolonged public listing or price reductions due to market conditions.